 In Orlando, while there were some early discussions of Shrek 4-D replacing The Funtastic World of Hanna-Barbera and using its existing motion simulators, it was instead placed across the street in the soundstage that had previously hosted Alfred Hitchcock: The Art of Making Movies.
 Universal Studios Japan’s version opened next in June 2003, sharing the park’s 4-D Cinema theater with Sesame Street 4-D Movie Magic.

-As this film predated DreamWorks’ acquisition by NBCUniversal and Comcast, it was later brought to non-Universal parks: Warner Bros.
+As this film predated DreamWorks Animation’s acquisition by NBCUniversal and Comcast by 13 years, it was later brought to non-Universal parks: Warner Bros.
 Movie World in Australia and Movie Park Germany.
 The most recent installation was in Universal Studios Singapore, which soft opened in March 2010.
-There, Shrek 4-D anchors a “Shrek”-themed land called Far Far Away.
+There, Shrek 4-D anchors an larger “Shrek”-themed land called Far Far Away.

 ‘One of my favorite projects’